HR

 Backfilling positions is both time-consuming and costly, and an investment in people analytics could pay for itself many times over if it reduced attrition.
 In fact, people analytics is linked to a 50 percent decrease in attrition rates.

 Where business decisions were once based on intuition, now they can be based on data.
-Companies can use people analytics to make informed decisions around hiring, performance, retention, and more.
-I
+Organizations use people analytics to make informed people decisions around hiring, performance, retention, and more.

 Companies can even go a step further with predictive analytics to make proactive business changes before any damage is done.
 This approach is sure to make an impact on the bottom line, helping HR to get a well-deserved seat at the table.

-If your firm's HR department lack the resources and expertise to implement people analytics as well as modern HR initiatives, it is worthwhile to work with an outsourced HR provider.
+If your firm's HR department lack the resources and expertise to implement people analytics as well as modern HR initiatives, it is worthwhile to work with an outsourced human resource provider.